seqan/seqan3/doc/tutorial/ranges/index.md

 # Containers

-containers are ranges that own their data.
+Containers are ranges that own their data.
 SeqAn3 uses the standard library containers, like std::vector and std::list to store elements.
 For certain use-cases we have introduced our own containers, though.